-I have over 14 years' experience as a therapist.
+I have over 15 years' experience as a psychotherapist, in both short-term and long-term therapy.
 I became one about halfway through life, with the benefit of a wide and very diverse range of earlier client experience.
-I worked in the NHS for 8 years as a psychotherapist with the multidisciplinary Focus Homeless Outreach Team (Camden and Islington) gaining experience with complex cases in the community, clinically categorised as 'severe or enduring mental illness' .
+I worked in the NHS for 8 years in the multidisciplinary Focus Homeless Outreach Team (Camden and Islington) gaining experience with complex cases in the community, clinically categorised as 'severe or enduring mental illness' .
 These included complex trauma, bipolar disorder, schizophrenia and other conditions.
-I am an assessor at EACS (Ealing, West London), one of the largest voluntary sector providers in the South-East, seeing and assessing a broad spectrum of clients for suitability for therapeutic intervention.
+I served for some 10 years as an assessor at EACS (Ealing, West London), one of the largest voluntary sector providers in the South-East, seeing and assessing a broad spectrum of clients for suitability for therapeutic intervention.
 I am a member of both the UKCP and the BACP.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.